Seeing the Masada sunrise and hiking the Masada Snake Path is a must when in Israel.

 It takes between two and two and a half hours to get from Tel Aviv to the Masada.
 The best way to get there is by car or on a guided tour.
 Bus 421 connects Tel Aviv to the Masada, but this is honestly not a good option as it takes too long and you’d end up having too little time at the site.

 The best Masada sunrise tours are run by Abraham Tours – you can book them here.
 The tours depart at around 2:00 or 3:00 am from Tel Aviv and at around 3:00 or 4:00 am from Jerusalem, depending on the season.
-You will get to the Masada entry point at around 4:45 am (in the winter time), in time to start hiking to see the sunrise.
+You will get to the Masada entry point at around 4:45 am (in the winter time) or at 5:45 (in the summer time) in time to start hiking to see the sunrise.

-Guided tours of Masada at sunrise include transportation but don’t cover the entry fee for the Masada.
+Guided Masada sunrise tours include transportation but don’t cover the entry fee for the Masada.

-The tour is not guided – you get a driver that gives you some basic information about the sites you are visiting, and that coordinates the timings and movements from one place to another.
+The tour is not guided – you get a driver that gives you some basic information about the sites you are visiting, and that coordinates the timings.
 The tour also goes to Ein Gedi Reserve and to the Dead Sea, so you get to see three of the best attractions in Israel in just one day.

 This is honestly an excellent tour.
-I have done other tours of the Masada and the Dead Sea where I was pushed around the site in a terrible rush and ended up spending a whopping hour at a Dead Sea cosmetics factory – what a waste of time!
+I have done other tours of the Masada and the Dead Sea where I was pushed around the site in a terrible rush and ended up spending a whole hour at a Dead Sea cosmetics factory – a waste of time!

 If you are not an early riser and are not interested in hiking, you can opt to do a more classic also with Abraham.
 You can book it here.